TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

   resulting value is typically printed out on the screen.
 The simplest expressions are values themselves.
   Each value has a data type associated with it, which can be determined using the `class()` function.
   The data type determines which operators and functions can be applied to the value.

+A value by itself is a complete expression.
+So you can enter any acceptable value at the `>` prompt, press <ENTER>, and the value will be printed on the next line in the terminal.

+Comments in R are anything after a `#` symbol.

 ---